 Should you put a rental in an LLC?
 Sure.
 Why not?
 Everyone else does.
 The real answer is Perhaps.
-There are several myths out there regarding the use of an LLC as a shelter from potential lawsuits and litigation.
-Some of the hype has been created by attorneys who used to charge upwards of $1,000 to form an LLC.
+There are several myths out there regarding the use of an LLC as a shelter from potential lawsuits and litigation, but most concerns stem from tortious liability.

 So, what do you do?
 Securing a decent umbrella policy both at the personal and commercial level is our strong recommendation for liability arising from your acts, errors and omissions.
 General umbrella policies are $300-$500 per year.
 The floor of many umbrellas is around $500,000 so you might have to raise the limits of each rental to meet the floor (so there’s no break in coverage).